 Conclusion

 Understanding your rights regarding reasonable accommodations in NYC can empower renters with disabilities to obtain the housing they deserve.
-Whether you need modifications in your unit, adjustments in policies, or any other form of support, knowing how to effectively request and negotiate for those needs is crucial.
-If you have questions or need assistance navigating the real estate landscape in New York City, I encourage you to reach out.
+For additional tenant protections, review our 2026 renter's rights guide and the FARE Act breakdown.
+Whether you need modifications in your unit, adjustments in policies, or any other form of support, knowing how to effectively request and negotiate for those needs is important.
+If you have questions or need assistance with real estate in New York City, I encourage you to reach out.
 Visit miltoncoste.com or call (917) 416-7433 for expert guidance tailored to your unique situation.

 Active Listings